 - A Network of Students Against Destructive Decisions

 - SADD Students can participate in local and national meetings and conferences.

 - SADD’s National Campaigns: Textless Live More / Rock The Belt Is It / Worth The Risk

 - Ohio SADD is a part of the SADD National Office and funded by NHTSA through the Ohio Department of Public Safety/Traffic Safety Office.

 - Ohio SADD serves chapters and schools in the 88 counties that make up the state of Ohio, and focuses on traffic safety initiatives and other SADD programming.

 - Ohio SADD also serves as the Coordinator for the Ohio Teen Driver Safety Coalition.

-- Coordinating a recruiting event to promote interest in club membership within your institution;
+- Coordinating a recruiting event to promote interest in club membership within your school

-- Creating (at least) one social media account dedicated to your club (Ex: Facebook or Twitter)
+- Creating a social media account dedicated to your club

-- Coordinating (at least) one community service project focused on raising awareness against destructive decisions (Ex: Produce a Public Service Announcement, participate in a radio interview, sponsor a walk-run event in support of safe driving);
+- Coordinating a community service project focused on raising awareness against destructive decisions (Ex: Produce a Public Service Announcement, participate in a radio interview, sponsor a walk-run event in support of safe driving);

 - Produce a calendar of meetings that will occur over the course of the academic year.

 - Preliminary points will be given after the completion of these initial steps.

 - Following the awarding of preliminary points, the Club must provide a year-end summary of meeting minutes/notes and club activity at the conclusion of the academic year.
 Note: points given initially for club formation may be reclined if the Club is not deemed to have demonstrated adequate community activity over the course of its inaugural year.

 - Take photos/video of students participating in the activity.